MC Ceja

-Alberto Mendoza Nieves (born February 15, 1978), also known as MC Ceja, is a Puerto Rican rapper.
+Alberto Mendoza Nieves (born February 15, 1978), also known as MC Ceja, is a Puerto Rican rapper and singer.
 He is also known as El Cejón due to his heavy eyebrows.

 Biography

 MC Ceja was born in Arecibo, Puerto Rico, and was raised both in Brooklyn, New York City and Puerto Rico alongside his younger brother and sister.
 His brother, called "Cejita", died in a car accident in 2006.
 When Alberto was 13 years old, he started performing in talent shows and local parties.
 He also started composing songs which made fun of teachers and classmates.